-Focus on Technologically Advanced Products: PEGAS is Europe's largest producer of bi-component spunmelt nonwovens with extensive experience in the design and production of ultra lightweight materials.
+Focus on Technologically Advanced Products: PEGAS is EMEA's largest producer of bi-component spunmelt nonwovens with extensive experience in the design and production of ultralightweight materials.
+During 2012 and 2013, the Company successfully commercialised new materials with unique properties.